lmc2179/lmc2179.github.io/drafts/autoreg.md

 As we've [previously discussed in this post](https://lmc2179.github.io/posts/multiplicative.html), it makes sense to take the log of the dependent variable here.

+There's one hyperparameter in this model - the number of lag terms to include, called $p$.
+For now we'll set $p=5$, but we'll tune this later with cross validation.
+Let's fit the model, and see how the in-sample fit looks for our training set:

 ```python
 from statsmodels.tsa.ar_model import AutoReg